Rudolph Hjalmar Gjelsness: Professional career: 1925–1964

+In 1954 he was honored with the inaugural Beta Phi Mu Award by the American Library Association for distinguished service to education for librarianship.

 During his tenure as dean, he also began to aid in the establishment and progress of libraries and library science department in foreign countries.
 Among these were a program he helped set up in Bogota, Colombia, and Mexico City's Benjamin Franklin Library, where he served as director between 1943 and 1944.
 Gjelsness later returned to Mexico, resulting in the publication of one of his major works, The American Book in Mexico: A Bibliography of Books by Authors of the United States of America Published in Mexico, 1952-55.
 For this project, Gjelsness compiled and sorted a list of books written by Americans that were published and sold in Mexico, as well as wrote an introduction regarding publishing and readership in Mexico.
 In October 1962, he went to Iraq to act as consultant to the President of the University of Baghdad, as part of a Ford Foundation project to develop the University’s libraries.
 However, he never managed to establish a relationship with the President, and seems to have done little other than organise some training on cataloguing and classification for 5 of the Central Library’s staff over a 2-month period in 1963.
 His appointment was for 2 years, but he had taken sabbatical leave only for a year, and his departure surprised the Foundation.

 Gjelsness also contributed many articles to various scholarly journals on a variety of topics regarding libraries and the role of library schools.
 During his tenure as dean at the University of Michigan, Gjelsness observed in one such article originally published in 1945 that library science departments were improving but more still needed to be done to attract better candidates to careers in the field.
 He recommended increases in salaries to remedy the situation, putting the minimum figure at three thousand dollars per year.